 Just two months after his discharge, on 6th October 1801, John Moxham re-enlisted as a private with Captain Robert Browne’s Company of the Corps. of Royal Irish Invalids.
 Invalid companies and battalions were made up of soldiers who were not fit for active service in regular regiments but who were still able to perform garrison duties.
 However, after five months of service he was again discharged at his own request by Lieut.-Col. Peter Daly at Dublin on 16th March 1802.
 This final document among his discharge papers (‘War Office Records of the Royal Hospital, Kilmainham: Pensioners’ Discharge Documents (Certificates of Service: Regiments on Irish Establishment)’; Kilmainham Ref.
 A1528; WO 119/5/329) gives a second physical description of him, twenty-five years after the first.
 He is now described as aged 48 years (which would make him born around 1754 and five years older than the earlier document suggests), born in the County Longford parish of Tishiney [sic], 5′ 9″ in height with a fresh complexion and grey eyes, hair now brown rather than fair, and a ‘long visage’.
 He was a labourer by trade.

 After this point we must return to speculation about John Moxham.
 As mentioned above, an agreement of 21st April 1807 involved Mary Moxham, widow of the late George Moxham of Rathsallagh, and their eldest son John Moxham and second son Henry Moxham.
 As also mentioned above, Henry Moxham was previously described as the youngest son of George Moxham.
 These documents don’t necessarily contradict each other, but the deaths of other/intervening brothers might have left John as the eldest surviving son by 1807.
 Next, a marriage agreement was contracted on 27th February 1816 between Anne Gardiner, a spinster of Loghan, and John Moxham, a farmer holding 19 acres of land at Rathsallagh for the duration of the lives of Henry Moxham and others.
 It is apparent that this John Moxham who married in 1816 died a few years after the birth of a son, also named John, around 1819, as detailed elsewhere on this site.
+A signature identical to that on the military records is found in the vestry minutes of Tashinny Church in 1810 and 1820.
 The burial of a John Moxham in the parish of Abbeyshrule & Tashinny on 4th July 1825 may well have been the Last Post of the old soldier, who would by then have been aged between 65 and 70.
 Certainly, by September 1825, Anne Moxham was living in Rathsallagh as a widow, and appears to have died ten years later.

 That was the end of the professional military career of the Moxhams, although John’s great-grandson and great-grandaughter were among many relatives who enlisted during World War I. The contrast with the Nixon family is interesting; both were from broadly similar origins in rural County Longford, but the army enabled some of the Nixons to rise rapidly through the class system with, for example, Lt.-Col. John Lyons Nixon becoming Lieutenant Governor of St. Kitts in the 1830s.
 Despite the skeletal nature of his military records, we can be sure that Private John Moxham saw a considerable part of the world during his time as a soldier.
 We can surmise that he may have fought against American patriots in the 1770s and 1780s, he probably fought against French republicans on the European continent in the 1790s, and he certainly spent five years harassing French colonists in the Caribbean.
 Along the way he must have witnessed destruction and carnage unprecedented up to that point in history, perhaps including the deaths of his two brothers.